sjurgran/museobogota/wp-content/plugins/polylang/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.2.3 =
-Polylang 1.2 introduces major internal changes.
-More than ever, make a database backup before upgrading!
-If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.2
+Polylang 1.2 introduced major internal changes.
+More than ever, make a database backup before upgrading from 1.1.6 or older!
+If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.2.3

 == Changelog ==

+= 1.2.3 (2013-11-17) =

+* Avoid fatal error when ugrading with Nextgen Gallery active
+* Bug correction: menus locations of non default language are lost at theme deactivation
+* Bug correction: impossible to set menus locations of non default language in some specific cases
+* Bug correction: bbpress admin is broken

+= 1.2.2 (2013-11-14) =

+* Updated Polish translation thanks to [Bartosz](http://www.dfactory.eu/)
+* Delay strings translations upgrade from 'wp_loaded' to 'admin_init' to avoid fatal error when wp-ecommerce is active
+* Remove Jetpack infinite scroll compatibility code as it seems useless with new Polylang 1.2 code structure
+* Bug correction: fatal error when doing ajax on frontend
+* Bug correction: ICL_LANGUAGE_CODE incorrectly defined when doing ajax on frontend
+* Bug correction: ['current_lang'] and ['no-translation'] indexes disappeared from pll_the_languages raw output
+* Bug correction: invalid argument supplied for foreach() in /polylang/include/mo.php on line 57
+* Bug correction: cookie may not be correctly set
+* Bug correction: languages columns may not be displayed in custom post types and custom taxonomies tables

 = 1.2.1 (2013-11-11) =

 * Update badly encoded Latvian translation
 * Suppress one query in PLL_WPML_Config when not in multisite
 * Bug correction: strings translations are not correctly upgraded
+* Bug correction: nav menus locations are not correctly upgraded for non default language

 = 1.2 (2013-11-10) =